LP Sustainability

 Condensation water project:

-- Initiated a project to recirculate condensation water from air heaters and aiming for a 50% reduction in water consumption.
+• Project initiated to recirculate condensation water from air heaters; targeting a 50% reduction in overall water consumption.

 LED lighting: